 you drop a file into that folder on any of your devices, iCloud syncs

-it, and Coach imports it.
+it, and Aski imports it.

 The app (running on your device, under your Apple ID) is the only thing that touches these files.
 The developer has no access to your iCloud account.
-If you uninstall Coach, the app loses its read access to that folder; the files themselves stay under your control in iCloud.
+If you uninstall Aski, the app loses its read access to that folder; the files themselves stay under your control in iCloud.

 What the app stores locally on your device